Information for Your Patients

 Talking with Your Patients About Mesh

-View this resource to provide your patients with talking points about transvaginal mesh, how they may be impacted, and resources that may help them.
+Learn how to discuss transvaginal mesh with your patients, including how they may be impacted, and resources that may help them.